MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 We highly recommend that you use a **threat modeling tool**.
 Tools can automate the process of identifying threats and produce a comprehensive report of all identified threats.
 Be sure to communicate the results to all interested teams.

-Track the results as part of the workload team's backlog to allow for accountability in a timely manner.
+Track the results as part of the workload team's backlog to allow for accountability in a timely way.
 Assign tasks to individuals who are responsible for mitigating a particular risk that threat modeling identified.

 As you add new features to the solution, update the threat model and integrate it into the code management process.
-If you find a security problem, make sure there's a process to triage based on severity and determine when and how to remediate the problem (such as in the next release cycle or in a faster release).
+If you find a security problem, make sure there's a process to triage the problem based on severity.
+The process should help you determine when and how to remediate the problem (for example, in the next release cycle or in a faster release).

 ### Regularly review business-critical workload requirements